dyninc/dyn-python/docs/install.rst

 Installation
 ============

-This part of the documentation covers the installation of the Dyn module.
+Follow the instructions below to install the Dyn module.

 Distribute & Pip